CS639-Data-Management-for-Data-Science/f24/p2/README.md

 **Requirements:**
 * Your results must include the `BillingCountry`, `InvoiceId`, `Total`, and corresponding invoice rank `InvoiceRank`.
 * Ranking should be based on descending order of `Total`.
-* Your results should be ordered by the ascending order of `BillingCountry` and `Total`.
+* Your results should be ordered by the ascending order of `BillingCountry`, descending order of `Total`, and ascending order of `InvoiceId` in the exact sequence mentioned above.

 #### Q35: Calculate the moving average of monthly sales.